 Science must always be ahead of its time, predicting adversities and also proposing solutions.

-In this space, they have been dedicated to developing new technologies through academic research and with companies and industries, in the formation of human resources, and the development of new products directed to the population as a whole.
+In this space, they have been dedicated to developing new technologies through academic research and with companies and industries, in the formation of human resources, and in the development of new products directed to the population as a whole.
 Some of these technologies are aimed, for example, at improving the country’s public and private service sectors.

 According to Elias, “an economy that neglects the social conditions of its population cannot be considered intelligent.
 The city must know everything that is happening within its limits, keeping data on traffic, crime, disasters… Lack of information cannot be an obstacle for authorities to solve citizens’ problems.”

-The Smart City concept, explains the Master student, “goes beyond the popular belief of a city full of robots, such as Jetsons cartoons and other science fictions.
+The Smart City concept, explains the Master student, “goes beyond the popular belief of a city full of robots, such as Jetsons cartoons and other science fiction.
 These are cities planned and treated intelligently by the authorities, together with the scientific community, aiming at economic growth, but without neglecting sustainability.”

 Another possible example of using technology to build an SC revolves around the problem of wasteful drinking water and its quality analysis.
-Some companies are already considering, in a future scenario, for example, the monitoring and management of entire aquatic ecosystems, from rivers and reservoirs to house pumps and pipes, to provide useful information to individuals; if possible, also decreasing demand.
+Some companies are already considering, in a future scenario, for example, the monitoring and management of entire aquatic ecosystems, from rivers and reservoirs to house pumps and pipes, to provide useful information to individuals; if possible, also decrease demand.

 The use of digital technology to address governance issues can also be cited, which would imply improved public sector communication and encourage people to participate in decision-making processes.
 Voting systems would become more efficient and contribute to a more transparent and accountable government.